 On the whole, bigger game reserves are better for experiencing that remote, unspoilt wilderness feeling.
 The game viewing itself, however, will depend on many other factors, such as traversing area, seasons and migration patterns, number of vehicles and lodges in the area, availability of water and, of course, plain luck.
 We will get back to some of these aspects below.

 Budget is an important consideration for many safari tourists.
 So how expensive is an African safari really?
 There are huge differences in the average cost of different safari destinations.
 South Africa, for example, is primarily priced in ZAR (South African Rand) which makes it a very affordable destination for those with Dollars, Pounds or Euros to spend.
-It is very possible to book a reputable private safari lodge within the Greater Kruger Park for under $330 (ZAR 5000) per person per night, something that is hard to find in Botswana.
-Or you can join a 4-day guided open vehicle safari in the Kruger National Park, including transfers from Johannesburg, for under $990 (ZAR 14,500) per person.
+It is very possible to book a reputable private safari lodge within the Greater Kruger Park for under $300 (ZAR 6000) per person per night, something that is hard to find in Botswana.
+Or you can join a 4-day guided open vehicle safari in the Kruger National Park, including transfers from Johannesburg, for under $900 per person (2023 rate).